-I’d earn 1% interest on my entire balance.
-Yeah, it doesn’t sound like much, but until this point, my money has been sitting stagnant.
+Plus, I can earn 2.00% APY on my savings account balance.
+Yeah, it doesn’t sound like much, but until this point, my money had been sitting stagnant.

 Be Reimbursed for ATM Fees

-My second favorite feature was the fact that, no matter the bank, ATM fees are 100% refundable — both in the U.S. and abroad.
-And I wouldn’t have to manually request the reimbursement; Aspiration automatically issues the refund.
+My second favorite feature was the fact that, no matter the location, there are no ATM fees.
+If you happen to use an ATM that charges you a fee, Aspiration will 100% refund you — both in the U.S. and abroad.
+And I wouldn’t have to manually request the reimbursement; Aspiration automatically issues it.

 Face No Minimum Balance

-My third favorite feature was I only needed $10 to open an account, and I needed $0 to maintain it.
+My third favorite feature was I only needed $10 to open a spending account, and I needed $0 to maintain it.

 And if I overdrafted?
-There’s a $25 fee.
-However, Aspiration assures that electronic transactions (ATM withdrawals, debit card purchases or online transfers) will be declined if you cannot afford them.
+There’s no fee.
+Aspiration assures that electronic transactions (ATM withdrawals, debit card purchases or online transfers) will be declined if you cannot afford them.
 That way your balance should never go below zero unless you’ve written a check.

-I also appreciated that the account is FDIC-insured (always a plus), you can set up automatic payments and there’s no monthly fee — unless you want to pay a “tip” of sorts.
+I also appreciated that there’s no monthly fee — unless you want to pay a “tip” of sorts.
 In that case, you can pick what you pay.